arodri7/secure-computing/ABLE_agentic_lab.md

 3. Which packages are available in the mirror
 4. Procedures for adding new packages to the mirror

-When the Code Executor Agent runs generated code, it will use this local PyPI mirror instead of trying to reach the public PyPI.

-**Contact ABLE support to inquire about**:
-1. Whether a local PyPI mirror is available on ABLE
-2. The hostname and port of the local PyPI repository
-3. Which packages are available in the mirror
-4. Procedures for adding new packages to the mirror

 For now, **plan for pre-installing all required packages in your conda environment during the setup phase**.

 ---